james92rogers/footprint/README.md

 ## Overview: ##

 This was my second project as part of General Assembly’s Software Engineering course.
-In pairs, we were given 48 hours to create a frontend application that used an existing free API.
+In pairs, we were given 48 hours to create a front-end application that used an existing free API.
 My partner (the wonderful [Hannah Hill](https://github.com/hannah-hill)) and I decided to use the Carbon Interface API to create a site where users could work out their carbon footprint depending on a flight or car journey they were taking, and from that determine how many trees would need to be planted to offset that journey.

 ![Screenshot of the finished product](./src/assets/readme_images/footprintSS.png)